Frequently Asked Questions

 My child is an incoming seventh or eighth grader but has never studied Latin.
 What, if anything, should (s)he do to catch up?

-What foreign languages does Geneva offer?
+What other foreign languages, apart from Latin, does Geneva offer?

 What colleges or universities have The Geneva School students chosen to attend following graduation?